mango314/math-blog/2017/README.md

 * Typically the existing proof is very, very complicated and I am asking for an easier way -- "Life Hacks"

 And I am always pushing it.
+You know what?
+I have no plans to finish my PhD. **You** can decide what is know or publishable and what isn't.